BasilTAlias/AWS-CloudFormation/README.md

 # Task 3: Updating the Stack

-1. Template: lab-application2.yaml.
-2. Steps:
+### Objective
-- Update the lab-application stack to allow HTTPS traffic on port 443.
+Update the `lab-application` stack to allow HTTPS traffic on port 443 using the `lab-application2.yaml` template.

+### Steps
+1. **Update the Stack**:
+   - Use the `lab-application2.yaml` template to update the `lab-application` stack.
+   - Modify the security group to allow HTTPS traffic.

+2. **Verify the Update**:
+   - Confirm the successful update of the stack.
-- Verify the security group’s inbound rules for the new configuration.
+   - Review the updated security group inbound rules to ensure HTTPS traffic is allowed.

   $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/13.png)

-Updating stack
+Updating the stack

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/14.png)

-Successfully updated
+Stack update successfully completed

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/15.png)

-Security group inbound rule details
+Updated Security Group Inbound Rules

 $~$

 # Task 4: Exploring AWS CloudFormation Designer

+### Objective
-1. Tools: AWS CloudFormation Designer.
+Visualize and modify CloudFormation templates using AWS CloudFormation Designer.

-2. Steps:
+### Steps
+1. **Visualize Templates**:
-- Visualize and modify templates (lab-network.yaml and lab-application2.yaml).
+   - Open the `lab-network.yaml` and `lab-application2.yaml` templates in AWS CloudFormation Designer.
-- Explore relationships and interdependencies of resources.
+   - Explore the relationships and interdependencies of resources.

+2. **Modify Templates**:
-- Experiment with drag-and-drop features to edit or add resources.
+   - Use the drag-and-drop interface to edit or add resources.
+   - Experiment with the graphical representation of the infrastructure.

 $~$